Ealing Comedy Festival 2010: Walpole Park, Ealing, London, 2010

 Jones headlined Comedy at The Covid Arms online in June 2020 and Always Be Comedy Online in August 2020 (with a special appearance by fellow pun master Stewart Francis) where again his quick-fire puns and hilarious delivery won over the crowd.

-The comedian was a joy to see back live on stage for Outside The Box Comedy in October 2020.
+The comedian was a joy to see back live on stage for Outside The Box Comedy in October 2020 and again at Always Be Comedy in July 2021.
 He perfectly delivered a string of brilliantly funny one-line jokes so much so that I couldn’t stop laughing a one of them and he paused his routine waiting for me to catch up which the audience loved.

 Jones is one of the absolute best one-line gag-tellers currently working on the comedy circuit.
 I always look forward to seeing him and for sheer laughs, he is highly recommended.